SRombauts/UEGitPlugin/README.md

 Beta version 1.0:
 - initialize a new Git local repository ('git init') to manage your UE4 Game Project.
+- create an appropriate .gitignore file as part as initialization
+- can also make the initial commit
 - display status icons to show modified/added/deleted/untracked files
 - show history of a file
-- diff against depot or between previous versions of a file
+- visual diff of a blueprint against depot or between previous versions of a file
 - revert modifications of a file
-- add a file
-- delete a file
+- add, delete, rename a file
 - checkin/commit a file (cannot handle atomically more than 20 files)
+- migrate an asset between two projects if both are using Git
+- solve a merge conflict on a blueprint
 - show current branch name in status text
-- Github LFS, git-annexe and/or git-media are working under Windows
+- Sync to Pull the current branch if there is no local modified files
+- git LFS (Github & Gitlab) is only partially working under Windows (using Git For Windows): diffs are broken (issue #35)!
+- Windows, Mac and Linux

 #### What *cannot* be done presently (TODO list for v1.0, ordered by priority):
-- solve a merge conflict
-- merge blueprints
-- add localisation for git specific messages
-- migrate an asset should add it to the destination project if also under Git (needs management of 'out of tree' files)
-- displaying states of 'Engine' assets (also needs management of 'out of tree' files)
 - tags: implement ISourceControlLabel to manage git tags
-- .uproject file state si not visible in the current Editor
 - Branch is not in the current Editor workflow (but on Epic Roadmap)
 - Pull/Fetch/Push are not in the current Editor workflow
 - Amend a commit is not in the current Editor workflow